 Ethics and change

-Let’s explore more on ethical practices during change.
+Let’s explore more about ethical practices during change.
 Let’s take one example – Ethical practices during re-structuring.
 A typical process goes like this.
 The senior managers meet to discuss and come up with the organizational structure changes required.
 Sometimes, a few of the middle managers may provide some input into this process.
-However, overall the process is kept in secret to ensure that none of the details are disclosed to employees.
+However, overall the process is kept secret to ensure that none of the details are disclosed to employees.
 The Human Resources function will be involved throughout the process.

-Eventually, when all the details are finished and finalized, the organization would typically conduct a town tall, a call, or a meeting to go through these changes with employees.
+Eventually, when all the details are finished and finalized, the organization would typically conduct a town hall, a call, or a meeting to go through these changes with employees.
 A short 2-3 week period will usually be given as a ‘consultation period’ to obtain employee feedback.
 However, in most cases, these changes are already a done deal irrespective of employee feedback.

 In this very common case facing nearly all organizations, the employee as a stakeholder group is designed to be disadvantaged in that it lacks the power of information and it lacks the power over the ability to actually participate in decision making.
 It is also no surprise that most employees in this situation will experience stress and anxiety.
 Some will even choose to leave.
 Others may have their roles made redundant.

 Yes – in this scenario, the organization needs to take into account a broad range of considerations including what is good for the shareholders of the company, what is good for the business, and what is good for customers.
 However, organizations often overlook the fact that both employees and customers are stakeholder groups that need to be consulted when there is a significant change being planned.